dentropy/html_against_humanity/README.md

   * [✓] Separate white cards by number of black cards they require
     * [✓] Write code import form json file rather than web
   * [✓] Restart server when files are changed
-  * [ ] Automatically add cookie if user does not have one
+  * [✓] Automatically add cookie if user does not have one
+  * [✓] Have API end point to generate new cookie
+  * [ ] List what data in database has to turn for each phase of turn
   * [ ] Map out turn phase
   * [ ] Map out master turn html template
   * [ ] Write turn logic